Generalized prolate spheroidal functions: algorithms and analysis

-\end{lemma} The following lemma shows that the product of a complex exponential with a GPSF of bandlimit $c>0$ is a bandlimited function with bandlimit $2c$.
-The proof is a slight modification of Lemma 5.3 in \cite{yoel}. \begin{lemma} For all $x\in B$ where $B$ denotes the unit ball in $\R^{p+2}$ and for all $c>0$,
+Equation \eqref{2080.1} follows immediately from substituting \eqref{2080.0} and \eqref{2080.2} into \eqref{2080.4}. \end{proof} The following lemma shows that the product of a complex exponential with a GPSF of bandlimit $c>0$ is a bandlimited function with bandlimit $2c$.
+The proof is a slight modification of Lemma 5.3 in \cite{yoel}. \begin{lemma} Let $c > 0$ and $\omega \in B$.
+Then there exists $\sigma: \R^{p+2} \to \R$ such that,